amadoridamiano/hl7-ai-integration-hub/README.md

 ### 1. **HL7MockGenerator**
 - Generates HL7 messages using OpenAI models.
 - Configurable via the `appsettings.json` file to specify the model, version, type of HL7 message.
+- Instructions for the assistants are customizable via the `instructions.txt` file.

 ### 2. **OpenAIServices**
 - Manages API calls to OpenAI Assistants v2.